 Guanella Pass is a high mountain pass in the Front Range of the Rocky Mountains of central Colorado with an elevation of 3,557 m (11,669 ft.).
 The pass connects the town of Georgetown and the town of Grant.
 It was named after a local road supervisor Byron Guanella in 1953.
 The pass is crossed by one of the most scenic roads in Colorado—the Guanella Pass Scenic Byway, connecting Interstate 70 and Highway 285.
-The paved road is closed for traffic for the winter due to snow and is available from late May to mid-November.
-In the winter it is often used as a snowmobile trail.
+The paved road is closed to traffic for the winter due to snow and is open from late May to mid-November.
+During, the winter time it is often used as a snowmobile trail.

 Attractions of Guanella Pass Scenic Byway also include a historical Georgetown that was founded as a miners’ camp in 1868 and a scenic Georgetown Loop Railroad taking tourists for a trip through a forested gorge.
-The railroad operates between Memorial Day and the end of September.
+The railroad operates from Memorial Day and until the end of September.